ChrisTitusTech/TitusPi/README.md

 ```

-#### boot cmdline.txt explainations
+#### boot cmdline.txt explanations

 <www.raspberrypi.org/documentation/hardware/raspberrypi/revision-codes/README.md>
 <www.cnx-software.com/2020/02/24/raspberry-pi-4-rev-1-2-fixes-usb-c-power-issues-improves-sd-card-resilience/>

-Seems my RPi4 version is more sensitive to what chargers I can use, therefore limits overclocking options.
+Seems my RPi4 version is more sensitive to what chargers I can use, therefore limiting overclocking options.

 ```
 cat /proc/cpuinfo | grep Revision
 ```

-> Revision : c03111
+> Revision: c03111

 ##### Overclocking

 Reference: <www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md>

-These are the speeds I achieve with arm_freq=2048. arm_freq=2047 reports a lower scaling_max_freq which can be noticed in games like God of War: Chains of Olympus (one of the games I used as benchmark). v3d_freq=750 is the max GPU overclock, over_voltage=6 required to provide extra juice (over_voltage=5 worked for me with arm_freq=2000).
+These are the speeds I achieved with arm_freq=2048. arm_freq=2047 reports a lower scaling_max_freq which can be noticed in games like God of War: Chains of Olympus (one of the games I used as benchmark). v3d_freq=750 is the max GPU overclock, over_voltage=6 required to provide extra juice (over_voltage=5 worked for me with arm_freq=2000).

 ```
 cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_max_freq